 - Antiplatelet and anticoagulant (“blood-thinning”) medications (see above), as well as certain medical conditions such as those with low blood platelets, or inflammation of the blood vessels (vasculitis), can also cause hemorrhages

 - Brain hemorrhages have higher morbidity (disability) and mortality (death) than non-bleeding ischemic stroke

-- There is no specific treatment that is known to arrest the bleeding and improve patient outcome.
+- There is no specific treatment that is known to arrest bleeding and improve patient outcomes.
 For those with a hemorrhagic stroke occurring while using “blood thinners” (anticoagulants), attempts have been made to use certain intravenously administered blood products and compounds that promote blood clotting to help limit the bleed and hopefully improve outcome.
 However, there is no unequivocal data to suggest that this strategy is beneficial

 - Treatment is largely supportive, such as controlling and treating blood pressure and blood sugar (in diabetics).
 Patients may not be able to swallow and so intravenous hydration and feeding tubes used when necessary

 Once the patient is on the stroke ward, the goal is to maximize the individual’s functional abilities by providing inpatient rehabilitation.
 For those with minor stroke rehabilitation can also take place in an outpatient setting after discharge.
 For those with more severe stroke symptoms and slower recovery rehabilitation might be continued in a nursing facility (if available).

 The rehabilitation process includes some or all of the following: